JamesRobertSutcliffe/fc-application/README.md

 to do now:

-6 - add game to gallery / add more projects (fruit basket, Weather API, React ToDo list) 7 - add codewars icons in footer
+1 - Write blog post about my coding journey so far
+2 - Write blog post about working in a diverse group
-8 - write 2 blog posts and link - / coding journey / diversity - add linsk to about me page
+3 - Link these blog posts to about me page
+4 - Read Me for application website
-5 - add colour switchers
+5 - Read me for application game
-10 - Add readme's / fill out application form
+6 - Application form

 GAME: